 Ramps are drawn going UP, so they should be drawn from the lower of the two things that they connect, such as from the lower floor height, or from the terrain up to the deck.

-- Next, click and drag another ramp section, leaving space for the landing that we will create in the next step.
+- Next, click and drag another ramp section, leaving space for a landing.

 - With the ramp tool still selected, move your mouse cursor in the open space between the two ramps.

 (ADA) guidelines recommend that landings placed where ramps change direction measure at least 60" x 60" of clear space.

 - Finally, select 3D> Create Perspective View> Full Camera and click and drag toward your ramp to see the results in 3D.